Azure/redis-on-azure-workshop/labs/05-redisjson-in-azure-cache-for-redis.md

 ## .NET Examples

 In the example above we used the Redis CLI to execute RedisJSON commands.
-To see how we can leverage RedisJSON in applications, there are two examples provided in the following Github repository.
+To see how we can leverage RedisJSON in applications, there are two examples provided in Github.

 To get started, clone the following repository: